IMBUS-Fundamentals

 • VA the AV

-An apical4 is rarely optimal simultaneously for the right and left hearts.
-It is better to divide the analysis into separate left and right heart components and optimize views for each.
+An apical4 is rarely optimal for both the right and left hearts.
+It is better to divide the analysis into separate left and right heart components and optimize each view.
 We begin with the left heart.

 • VA the LA